 Today, we explore all the critical trends you can expect from the job market in 2022 when changing jobs.

-1. More people Plan on Changing Jobs
+1. More people Plan on Changing Employment

 Quit rates are still high in 2022 as they were last year.
 In fact, a Microsoft study found that 52% of Gen Z and Millenials are considering a job change in 2022.
 The factors leading up to this are many, including seeking better pay, chasing a company culture that aligns with their values, and more flexibility in their job.